nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 Note: This follows the same model that will be used to represent Investigations and Pathology.

-### Consultations and Problem ###
+### Consultations and problem ###

-Being in a hierarchy has no impact on the linkage between an item of uncategorised data and a Consultation or Problem.
+Being in a hierarchy has no impact on the linkage between an item of uncategorised data and a consultation or problem.
 If the item is recorded in a consultation it will be directly referenced by the consultation.
 If the item is linked to a problem it will be directly referenced by the problem.

 For example, if four items of uncategorised data are recorded under the investigation heading in a consultation with one of the items acting as a parent to the other three items.
 Direct references to all four items will be populated in the `List(Heading)` profile.
 If all four items are linked to a problem then all four items will be populated in the `ProblemHeader (Condition)` profile.